fabacab/wp-crosspost/readme.txt

 == Description ==

-WordPress Crosspost crossposts to the WordPress.com (or [JetPack](http://jetpack.me/)-enabled) blog of your choice whenever you hit the "Publish" (or "Save Draft") button.
-It uses WordPress.com's simple API to keep posts in sync; when you edit your WordPress post, it updates your crossposted post.
+WordPress Crosspost posts to your WordPress.com (or [JetPack](http://jetpack.me/)-enabled) blog of your choice whenever you hit the "Publish" (or "Save Draft") button.
+It can import your reblogs and other posts on WordPress.com.
+It even downloads the media attachments in your WordPress.com posts and saves them in your self-hosted WordPress Media Library.

+**Transform your self-hosted WordPress website into a back-end for your WordPress.com-hosted website.
+Create original posts on your local computer, but publish them to WordPress.com.
+Import your WordPress.com reblogs.
+[Always have a portable copy (a running copy) of your entire WordPress.com blog](http://maymay.net/blog/2014/02/17/keep-a-running-backup-of-your-tumblr-reblogs-with-tumblr-crosspostr/).**

+This plugin uses [WordPress.com's REST API](http://developer.wordpress.com/docs/api/) to keep posts in sync; when you edit your WordPress post, it updates your crossposted post.
 Private WordPress posts stay private on the remote site, deleting a post from WordPress that you've previously cross-posted deletes it from the remote site, too, and so on.
 Scheduling a WordPress post to be published any time in the future will add it to the remote site's future publication schedule, too.

 WP-Crosspost is very lightweight.
 It just requires you to connect to your WordPress.com account from the plugin options screen.
 After that, you're ready to cross-post!